matrix-org/matrix-rust-sdk/RELEASING.md

   git switch -c release-x.y.z
   ```

 2. Prepare the release.
-This will update the `README.md`, prepend the `CHANGELOG.md`
+This will update the `README.md`, set the versions in
-   file using `git cliff`, and bump the version in the `Cargo.toml` file.
+   the `CHANGELOG.md` file, and bump the version in the `Cargo.toml` file.

 ```bash
 cargo xtask release prepare --execute minor|patch|rc